level23/druid-client/README.md

 #### `maxHeapPercentage()`

-With this method you can set the maximum percentage The maximum percentage of heap size that the lookup should consume.
+With this method you can set the maximum percentage of heap size that the lookup should consume.
 If the lookup grows beyond this size, warning messages will be logged in the respective service logs.

 This method only applies for [jdbc](#jdbc), [uri](#uri) and [uriPrefix](#uriprefix) lookups.